libvips/libvips/doc/How-it-works.md

 the time no actual copying is necessary and you can perform operations on large images at low cost.

-**SIMD optimizations**
+**SIMD optimisations**

 VIPS uses
 <ulink url="https://github.com/google/highway">Highway</ulink>, a
-C++ library, to optimize various operations with SIMD/vector instructions.
-These optimized code paths are flexible and can adapt to different instruction sets, including those with 'scalable' vectors (size unknown at compile time).
+C++ library, to optimise various operations with SIMD/vector instructions.
+These optimised code paths are flexible and can adapt to different instruction sets, including those with 'scalable' vectors (size unknown at compile time).
 At runtime, dynamic dispatch selects the best available implementation based on the processor's capabilities,